netdata/netdata/collectors/python.d.plugin/puppet/README.md

 ### notes

--   Exact Fully Qualified Domain Name of the node should be used.
+-   Exact Fully Qualified Domain Name (FQDN) of the node should be used.
 -   Usually Puppet Server/DB startup time is VERY long.
 So, there should be quite reasonable retry count.
 -   Secure PuppetDB config may require client certificate.
 Not applies